Using relationships

 'has-many-in-place'

-For new doctypes you should use 'has-one'
+⚠️ For new doctypes, you should not use those relations, prefer 'has-one'

 or 'has-many'